 - Western Australia: Compassionate access for children with intractable, resistant epilepsy through the paediatric neurology service at Perth Children’s Hospital.

 - Tasmania: Fully funds a small number of patients by the Tasmanian Department of Health, following an application by a specialist.

 - Queensland: Compassionate access for cannabidiol (Epidyolex) for children has already ceased in August 2019 for new entrants, however the Queensland government has indicated it will continue to subsidise the drug for those who were already in as scheme participants.

 In New South Wales (NSW) for instance, residents aged 18 years or over with a terminal illness are eligible to be registered for the Compassionate Access Scheme by filling out a registration form.

-In registration the form, the patient may then nominate up to three carers aged 18 and above to be registered under the Scheme, however a carer may only be nominated to a maximum of three adults with terminal illness.
-What’s needed next is a certification from the patient’s medical practitioner (Part B of the form) who is registered in Australia certifying that the patient indeed has terminal illness as defined by the Scheme.
+In the registration form, the patient may then nominate up to three carers aged 18 and above to be registered under the Scheme, however a carer may only be nominated to a maximum of three adults with terminal illness.
+What’s needed next is a certification from the patient’s medical practitioner (Part B of the form) who is registered in Australia, certifying that the patient indeed has terminal illness as defined by the Scheme.
 The accomplished forms are then submitted to the Appointments and Applications Department of Communities and Justice as stated on the form.

 Accordingly, the NSW Government recognises the potential that cannabis-based medication can deliver, particularly for patients who have already exhausted conventional treatment options and are suffering from a range of debilitating conditions.